 "We are still continuing with track building and I'm heavily involved in the Sarasota project and don’t be surprised if you see the crew (as individuals) still involved in UCI events worldwide, they are still the best of the best".

 The 2016 UCI BMX SX season begins, March 26 in Santiago del Estero, Argentina so the UCI will have to be working quickly to get up to speed with an event that it has never had to run in detail before.
 Will Kevin MacCuish, UCI BMX Director and the cycling pros at UCI be able to get up to speed quickly enough to pull off a compacted UCI SX season?
 It ought to be interesting......Hang on to your grips, BMXers, it's going to be an interesting 2016 UCI SX season!

-September 2015, I received a very nice picture ánd reaction from Rich Bartlett - USA
+Only publishing this now, a message I received in September 2015, it was a very nice picture ánd reaction from former US Pro, Rich Bartlett - USA

 Through Facebook I received a very nice message from former US BMX Pro and good friend, Rich Bartlett.
 Check out his reaction and the pictures he did sent.
 I also added some pictures to this article since it also has to do with the Hisotry of BMX.
 This reaction is published in the Old & New section of my website.
 Through the LINK underneath, you will get there.

 March 26th.
 Spectacular developments in BMX, from 1995 till 2016 ?